Are you new to hiking and are wondering how to tell if hiking boots are too big?

 4. Bring along the exact pair of socks you intend to wear during your hike.

+How to keep your feet from sliding forward in hiking boots?
 Wear a pair of socks as you try on the hiking boots.

 5.Walk at different speeds and try different elevations.

 If you want to know how should walking boots fit?
 While trying out walking boots, it is recommended to walk around at a variety of speeds.
 Keep a lookout for a ramp going upwards or downwards in the shop.

 The ramp will simulate the uphill or downhill hiking motion.

 There should be minimal foot movement in the hiking boots as you go through the ramp or at different walking speeds.